 Before you can create LGCs, you must have already

-entered power station generation data for the corresponding month.
-You can create LGCs directly after entering generation data for any given month, or at any other time after generation data has been entered.
+entered power station generation data for the corresponding month/s.
+You can create LGCs directly after entering generation data for any given month, or create LGCs in bulk for all power stations where generation data has been entered and eligible LGCs have not yet been claimed.

 The following fields in the 'Create LGCs' table are auto-populated based upon the generation data you have previously entered, any claims previously made for this generation month, and any LGCs previously validated by the Clean Energy Regulator: